PyBites-Open-Source/rust-bite-exercises/struct_exercise/exercise.md

     email: String::from("john@example.com"),
 };

-let greeting = person.greet();  // Hello, my name is John and I am 30 years old.
-You can contact me at john@example.com
+let greeting = person.greet();
 ```

+This will print: `Hello, my name is John and I am 30 years old.
+You can contact me at john@example.com`